TexasInstruments/edgeai-tensorlab/tests/onnx_backend/README.md

 - PyTest timeout is a PyTest plugin which allows you to terminate a test after a timeout threshold is reached.
 This is necessary because certain tests hang indefinitely

 - PyTest-html is a plugin which allows you to output a test report to a convenient html file.
+Use the `--html` option to override the log file name.
 In the latest version of pytest-html (4.1.1 as of writing this) the report was missing test cases where pytest-xdist workers crashed due to a fatal python error.
 Therefore we are using an old version 3.2.0.

 - Tests are automatically retrieved from your current onnx python package location.
 The list of tests can be found in <onnx_python_package_root>/backend/test/data
     - You will find in the above location that there are several folders of tests which correspond to different categories of tests